 As a new high school graduate, you do not need to request your KEES award.
 All your high school information has been reported for you by your high school guidance counselor.
 Once you have been admitted and enrolled, KCTCS will report your enrollment to KHEAA.
-In the event that you do not have a KEES award by the first financial aid disbursement in your first semester, please submit a KEES Inquiry Form.
 To view your KCTCS account, please login to students.kctcs.edu.

 KCTCS On Track to Graduate Reporting